-A last explanation might come from the threshold for triggering the stimulation in our setup.
-Indeed, in our setup, even a very small acceleration of the connected arm produced an effect, whereas in the classical mobile paradigm only large flexion-extension movements of the limb produced an effect (e.g. in Watanabe & Taga, 2006).
-Thus, in our setup the contingent effect could have been produced by any arbitrary body movement provided that it resulted in a small movement of the connected arm.
-To check for this, we did a qualitative analysis of the videos in order to see if some infants in the contingent group repetitively adopted some particular, specific action other than moving the connected arm, and that might have triggered the audiovisual stimulus.
-The coder was not aware of the age (4, 6 or 8 months) nor of which arm (if any) was connected.
-All infant's repeated actions with a clear anticipatory behaviour toward the audiovisual effect were coded (e.g. the infant starts to kick only when the audiovisual feedback goes off, and looks at the screen in anticipation before the smiley moves).
-Five such movements were identified: making large head movements from right to left, moving both arms, kicking, vocalizing and moving the upper body.
-This supplementary qualitative analysis suggested that some infants indeed used an alternative action in order to produce the audiovisual feedback.
-These behaviours were mainly observed at 6 months (N=7) and 8 months (N=7) and less at 4 months (N=2).
-Thus, one methodological question can be raised: is it better to use a very low threshold for triggering feedback so that infants have a higher chance of discovering the contingency?
-Or is it better to use a high threshold so that it is easier to detect exactly which movement is generating the feedback (Watson, 1972, Zwicker et al., 2012)?
+A last explanation might come from the threshold for triggering the stimulation in our set-up.
+Indeed, in our set-up, even a very small acceleration of the connected arm produced an effect, whereas in the classical mobile paradigm only large flexion-extension movements of the limb produced an effect (e.g., in Watanabe & Taga, 2006).
+Thus, in our set-up the contingent effect could have been produced by any arbitrary body movement provided that it resulted in a small movement of the connected arm.
+To check for this, we did a qualitative analysis of the videos in order to see whether some infants in the contingent group repetitively adopted some particular specific action other than moving the connected arm and that might have triggered the audiovisual stimulus.
+We called such alternative triggering behaviour 'stereotypical behaviour', because it necessarily involved several repetitions of the same behaviour, whatever it was.
+The analysis was conducted for all infants, and the coder was not aware of the age (4, 6, or 8 months), the group (contingent or noncontingent) nor of which arm (if any) was connected.
+All infants' repeated actions with a clear anticipatory behaviour towards the audiovisual effect were coded (e.g., the infant starts to kick only when the audiovisual feedback goes off and looks at the screen in anticipation before the smiley moves).
+We identified five such movements: making large head movements from right to left, moving both arms, kicking, vocalizing, and moving the upper body.
+This supplementary qualitative analysis suggested that none of the infants in the non-contingent group presented stereotypical behaviour but some infants in the contingent group indeed used an alternative action while exploring the sensorimotor contingency.
+These behaviours were mainly observed in the older infants (N = 7 at 6 months and N = 7 at 8 months) and less in the younger infants (N = 2 at 4 months).
+Though debatable, there is a way of interpreting this result as being compatible with the hypothesis that body know-how develops from global to local.
+It could be that even though older infants are not able to correctly localize the connected body part, at least they are systematically and repetitively moving a specific body part, contrary to younger infants that indiscriminately move their whole bodies.
+Moreover, this supplementary qualitative analysis raises a methodological point regarding the threshold setting.
+On the one hand, using a very low threshold seems to facilitate contingency detection in that it gives the infant the opportunity to discover the contingency by chance.
+On the other hand, a high threshold would facilitate the production of a specific local response (Watson, 1972; Zwicker, Moore & Povinelli, 2011).
+The question of which threshold to choose remains open.

-5. Conclusion
+Conclusion